jimasp/behave-vsc/README.md

         └── web.py
     ```

-- If your features folder is not called "features", or is not in your project root, then you can add a behave config file (e.g. `behave.ini` or `pyproject.toml`) to your project folder to specify the name:
+- If your features folder is not called "features", or is not in your project root, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the name:

   - For example: